AdobeDocs/commerce-operations.en/help/configuration/cache/use-varnish-cache.md

 ## Varnish purging

 According to [Varnish documentation](https://www.varnish-cache.org/docs/trunk/users-guide/purging.html), "A *purge* is what happens when you pick out an object from the [cache](https://glossary.magento.com/cache) and discard it along with its variants."
-A Varnish purge is similar to a Magento cache clean command (or clicking **Flush Magento Cache** in the Admin).
+A Varnish purge is similar to a cache clean command (or clicking **Flush Magento Cache** in the Admin).

-In fact, when you clean, flush, or refresh the Magento cache, Varnish purges as well.
+In fact, when you clean, flush, or refresh the Commerce cache, Varnish purges as well.

 After you have installed and configured Varnish to work with Magento, the following actions can result in a Varnish purge: